dstackai/dstack/README.md

 </div>

-`dstack` is a lightweight alternative to Kubernetes built for AI.
-It simplifies container orchestration for AI across in the cloud and on-prem, accelerating the development, training, and deployment of AI models at any scale.
+`dstack` is a streamlined alternative to Kubernetes, specifically designed for AI.
+It simplifies container orchestration for AI workloads both in the cloud and on-prem, speeding up the development, training, and deployment of AI models.

-`dstack` supports [on-prem](https://dstack.ai/docs/concepts/fleets#on-prem) servers and natively integrates with a variety of [providers](https://dstack.ai/providers).
+`dstack` is easy to use with any cloud providers as well as on-prem servers.

 #### Accelerators